-- Copy of your passport or official identity document showing your name in full.
+A copy of your passport or official identity document showing your name in full.

-If diplomas and grades are not originally in English, French, German or Italian, please provide copies of certified translations into English.
+(*) If diplomas and grades are not originally in English, French, German or Italian, please provide copies of certified translations into English.

 When submitting the form, specify the cumulative GPA at the time of application exactly in the format provided by your school on your transcripts, without attempting to rescale it to 0-100 or 0-4 or adapt it to any specific system.
 Do not give the GPA of the last semesters only, nor the GPA of your major only, but use the cumulative GPA.
 If your school does not compute an official GPA, please simply compute an average of all your grades, ideally with grades weighted by the number of credits of the courses.
-If you come from the German system, do not worry: we do know that 1.0 is the best possible grade.
+If you come from the German system, do not worry: we are aware that 1.0 is the best possible grade.